Marion Lake is located in Lakeville just east of I-35.

 The Department of Transportation maintains a fishing platform at a site off the east frontage road of I-35 in the northeast arm of the lake.
 This site is limited by shallow water and abundant vegetation.

 - Fisheries standard lake survey in 2016.

 - Stock 454,000 walleye fry (1,000 per littoral acre) annually

 - Monitor winter oxygen levels as needed; operation of winter aeration system by the city as needed.

 This lake contains Eurasian water milfoil.
 Remove any visible plant material from your boat, trailer and boating equipment before you leave the lake.

-The fish population of this lake is dominated by average size northern pike and small sunfish.
-This lake has been stocked with walleye fingerlings for many years, but the walleye population remained small.
-Walleye stocking quotas were recently changed to fry as an attempt to improve walleye fishing.
+The fish population of this lake is dominated by average size Northern Pike and small sunfish.
+This lake has been stocked with Walleye fingerlings for many years, but the Walleye population remains small.
+Walleye stocking quotas were recently changed from fingerling to fry as an attempt to improve walleye fishing.
 This lake is very popular with ice anglers.